Cucumaria vegae

 Cucumaria vegae, also known as tiny black sea cucumber or northern tar spot, is a species of sea cucumber.
 It was first described to science by Johan Hjalmar Théel in 1886 reporting on the sea cucumber specimens brought back by the Challenger expedition.
 Among these was the type specimen for this species, which was collected at Bering Island.

 Description

 As one might expect, the tiny black sea cucumber is small, growing to a length of 38 mm.
 It is black above and a somewhat lighter gray on its underside.

 When feeding, the animal extends eight equally long, finely branched, or dendritic, tentacles, and two shorter ones.
 These shorter tentacles are on the animal's ventral, or bottom side.
 When disturbed it retracts these delicate structures into its body.

 There are five double rows of podia, or tube feet that run the length of the body.
-Those or the dorsal, upper, side of the sea cucumber are less distinct.
+Those on the dorsal, upper, side of the sea cucumber are less distinct.
 Like the tentacles, the tube feet retract when the animal is disturbed.

 Although the animal is highly flexible, it has calcareous plates, ossicles, embedded in its skin.
 When examined under a microscope, these ossicles appear generally rod-shaped with a number of small round holes.